-You will receive an email if you are eligible for aid, referring you to MyUW where you can review the details of your award (the types and amount of aid for which you qualify).
-Awards are released the end of March or first part of April for new freshmen.
+You’ll receive an email to your UW email account if you are eligible for aid.
+It will refer you to your MyUW portal where you can review the details of your award (the types and amount of financial aid for which you qualify).

-If you receive a “Notice of Preliminary Award” (an estimate of your eligibility for aid) you may accept this initial award; however, we will complete the review of information you provided on your Free Application for Federal Student Aid (FAFSA) before your award can be confirmed.
+If you receive a “Notice of Preliminary Award” (an estimate of your eligibility for aid) you may accept this initial award; however, we’ll complete the review of information you provided on your FAFSA before your award can be confirmed.
 If you receive a “Notice of Award,” then your application has been reviewed and your eligibility confirmed.
-However, you must accept your award online at MyUW by the date indicated to reserve your aid.
+You must accept your award online in your MyUW portal by the date indicated to reserve your aid.
 For more information visit the Student Financial Aid website.

 The Office of Merit Scholarships, Fellowships & Awards (OMSFA) helps UW undergraduates develop the skills and personal insights necessary to pursue scholarships appropriate to their goals.
 OMSFA:

 - Provides information and resources on finding and applying for scholarships via workshops, events, online resources and individual advising.